This post contains affiliate links. As an Amazon associate I earn qualifying purchases. Click here for more about this policy.

 Homemade 3-ingredient Cauliflower Tortillas!
 Made with eggs, cauliflower and garlic, these grain-free tortillas are easy to make and customizable.
 They are perfect as a gluten free substitute for wraps and tortillas.
 They also double as breakfast fritters.
 Gluten Free + Paleo + Low Carb + Low Calorie

-I love a good tortilla.
-In fact, when I was losing weight wraps were always a quick go-to lunch for me.
+I love a good tortilla and this keto tortilla recipe is so good!
+In fact when I was losing weight, wraps were always a quick go-to lunch for me.
 I was traveling a lot, and instead of eating junk all week I would go to the grocery store when my plane landed to buy a few staples.

 Tortillas, individual tuna packs, fruit, veggies were always on the list.
 I was able to make a quick tuna wrap and eat a healthy, guilt-free lunch without any effort or thought.